pybricks/pybricks-api/doc/main/robotics.rst

 .. autoclass:: pybricks.robotics.DriveBase
     :no-members:

-    .. rubric:: Driving for a given distance or by an angle
+    .. rubric:: Driving by a given distance or angle

     Use the following commands to drive a given distance, or turn by a given angle.